Table of Contents

 - The second layer – Next, there is a 2.5-inch layer of individually wrapped micro coils.
 This layer helps to provide additional comfort and reduction motion transfer.

-- The third layer- This layer is made of 2 inches of natural latex, which offers jut the right amount of bounce, yet is highly supportive.
+- The third layer- This layer is made of 2 inches of natural latex, which offers just the right amount of bounce, yet is highly supportive.
 It also helps to provide pressure point relief and deep compression support.

 - The fourth layer – This layer is made of 2 inches of ventilated airflow foam.
-This material allows the mattress to breathe, keeping it cool throughout the night and preventing heat build up.
+This material allows the mattress to breathe, keeping it cool throughout the night and preventing heat buildup.

 - The fifth layer – The final layer of this mattress is made of 6 inches of base foam.
 This layer offers solid support for the entire mattress and gives it its shape.
 It also helps to provide additional deep compression support.

 The cover of this mattress is made of a stretch knit, which is highly breathable and further helps to keep the mattress cool.
-The cover is backed with New Zealand wool, which has natural moisture wicking abilities and helps to regulate body temperature.
+The cover is backed with New Zealand wool, which has natural moisture-wicking abilities and helps to regulate body temperature.